risk-of-thunder/R2API/R2API.DamageType/README.md

 ## Changelog

+### '1.1.5'
+* Fixed an issue where `FireProjectileInfo.damageTypeOverride` wasn't applied to a projectile if it only had ModdedDamageType set.

 ### '1.1.4'
 * Fixed an issue where removing vanilla damage type with `a &= ~b` would also remove all modded damage types.